VitalyAstro/ir_reduce/ir_reduce/README.md

-MANIFEST: Which files will also be included in the package default.conv, sextractor.conf, scamp.conf, default.param: Config files for SExtractor and Scamp tox.ini: config file for tox
+MANIFEST: Which files will also be included in the package default.conv, sextractor.conf, scamp.conf, default.param: Config files for SExtractor and Scamp tox.ini: config file for tox conftest.py: add option to pytest to run integration/end-to-end tests that depend on testdata and are slow with --runintegration

 pytest: Finds everything that looks like a test case and runs it